 What you should not do if you don’t want your cat anymore?

 If you find that your new kitty is not the right addition to your home, please do not relinquish responsibility for it.
-Cats can end up in an animal shelter, where they will be at risk of neglect and abandonment.
+Cats can end up badly, where they will be at risk of neglect and abandonment.
 As a cat owner, it is up to you to do what is best for your cat and give him or her a loving home.

 Abandoning an animal on the street is a cruel and inhumane act.
 Cats suffer from a lack of food, water, and shelter and may also be subject to injury or disease.
 Cats are often abandoned when their owners can no longer care for them, but this should never be an option as they need love and care just as much as any other pet.
 You can find people who will take cats off your hands so they don’t have to live on the streets.